-Milk is often seen as a natural and wholesome food, which leads many dog owners to wonder if it is safe to share with their pets.
-While milk is not toxic to dogs, it is not always as beneficial as it seems — and in some cases, it can cause digestive discomfort.
+People often think of milk as a healthy and natural food, which makes many dog owners wonder if it's safe to give to their pets.
+Milk is not poisonous to dogs, but it isn't always as good for them as it seems.
+In some cases, it can even make them feel bad.

 Dogs can drink small amounts of milk, but many do not tolerate it well.
 The main issue is not safety, but how the dog’s body processes lactose.